Master Knitting Program and Professional Knitting Certification

 Weaving in Yarn Tails

 All yarn tails should be woven in using a technique appropriate to the stitch pattern.
-The goal when weaving in yarn tails is that they are not visible on the RS, they stretches with the fabric and do not pucker.
+The goal when weaving in yarn tails is that they are not visible on the RS, they stretch with the fabric and do not pucker.
 The end of the tail should never pull through to the RS.
 For stockinette stitch, the duplicate stitch is recommended.
 For items that are seamed, the ends can be placed in the seams.
 The following photographs show swatches with UNACCEPTABLE tail weaves.

 Split, Dropped and Twisted Stitches